NikolovStojanx/PetStore/README.md

 to
 spring.profiles.active=prod

-Next, create a PostgreSQL database named petstore and then run the application.
+Next, create a PostgreSQL database named petstore and then run the application on port:8080